 Step 4: Cook Fries for At Least 3-4 Minutes

 To properly reheat the fries, you must keep on sautéing the fries.
 This way, they won’t burn.
 Neither will they get extra crispy.
 Keep moving the fries with the spatula until the fries are nicely recooked and look crisp.

-Once correctly done and golden again, take them out on a paper towel-lined bowl.
-This way, the extra grease will be easily removed from fries.
+Once correctly done and golden again, take them out in a paper towel-lined bowl.
+This way, the extra grease will be easily removed from the fries.

 And congratulations!
 You have successfully reheated the French fries.